ic1149/quicktraintimes/readme.md

 - download the apk file in release
 - install the apk file (you may have to enable permission to install apk)

-### Windows
+### Other Operating Systems
-- download the exe file in release
+- Windows support has been discontinued since v1.0.5.
-- run the file
+- I have no plan to support any other OS, you can compile it yourself.

 ### Web Demo